-Exhibit No. Description 1.1 Form of Underwriting Agreement 3.1 Amended and Restated Certificate of Incorporation of the Company 3.2 Certificate of Amendment to the Amended and Restated Certificate of Incorporation 3.3 Certificate of Amendment to the Amended and Restated Certificate of Incorporation 3.4 Bylaws of the Company 3.5 Form of Amended and Restated Certificate of Incorporation of the Company (to become effective upon completion of the offering) 3.6 Form of Amended and Restated Bylaws of the Company (to become effective upon completion of the offering) 4.1 Specimen Common Stock Certificate 5.1 Opinion of Hogan & Hartson LLP 10.1 Colfax Corporation 2008 Omnibus Incentive Plan 10.2 Service Contract for Board Member, dated November 14, 2006, between the Company and Dr. Michael Matros.
+Exhibit No. 1.1 Description Form of Underwriting Agreement 3.1 Restated Certificate of Incorporation 3.3 Bylaws of the Registrant 4.1 Specimen Common Stock Certificate 5.1 Opinion of Hogan & Hartson LLP 10.1 Colfax Corporation 2008 Omnibus Incentive Plan 10.2 Service Contract for Board Member, dated November 14, 2006, between the Company and Dr. Michael Matros.
 10.3 Form of Indemnification Agreement to be entered into between the Company and each of its directors and officers.
 10.4 Registration Rights Agreement, dated as of May 30, 2003, between Colfax Corporation and certain stockholders named therein.
-10.5 Colfax Corporation Amended and Restated Excess Benefit Plan 10.6 Retirement Plan for salaried U.S. Employees of Imo Industries, Inc. and Affiliates 10.7 Colfax Corporation Excess Benefit Plan 10.8 Allweiler AG Company Pension Plan 10.9 Colfax Corporation Non-Employee Director Deferred Compensation Plan 21.1 Subsidiaries of the Registrant 23.1 Consent of Ernst & Young LLP, Independent Registered Public Accounting Firm 23.2 Consent of Hogan & Hartson LLP (included in Exhibit 5.1) 24.1 Powers of Attorney 99.1 Consent of Patrick W. Allender to be named as a director nominee 99.2 Consent of C. Scott Brannan to be named as a director nominee 99.3 Consent of Joseph O. Bunting III to be named as a director nominee 99.4 Consent of Thomas S. Gayner to be named as a director nominee 99.5 Consent of Clay Kiefaber to be named as a director nominee 99.6 Consent of Rajiv Vinnakota to be named as a director nominee
+10.5 Employment Agreement between Colfax Corporation and .
+10.6 Retirement Plan for salaried U.S. Employees of Imo Industries, Inc. and Affiliates 10.7 Colfax Corporation Excess Benefit Plan 10.8 Allweiler AG Company Pension Plan 21.1 Subsidiaries of the Registrant 23.1 Consent of Ernst & Young LLP, Independent Registered Public Accounting Firm 23.2 Consent of Hogan & Hartson LLP (included in Exhibit 5.1) 24.1 Powers of Attorney 99.1 Consent of Patrick W. Allender to be named as a director nominee 99.2 Consent of C. Scott Brannan to be named as a director nominee 99.3 Consent of Joseph O. Bunting III to be named as a director nominee 99.4 Consent of Thomas S. Gayner to be named as a director nominee 99.5 Consent of Clay Kiefaber to be named as a director nominee 99.6 Consent of Rajiv Vinnakota to be named as a director nominee - between

 ^{} To be filed by amendment.
 Previously filed